-I enjoy coming up with weird programming challenges, it's a great way to have some fun while learning new things.
-So I recently challenged myself to draw a cheeseburger in CSS using a single empty div.
+I enjoy coming up with weird programming challenges; it's a great way to have some fun while learning new things.
+So I recently challenged myself to draw a cheeseburger with CSS using a single empty div.

-After a lot of trials and errors, I ended up with this.
+After a lot of trial and error, I ended up with this.

-That's not the best looking burger ever, but I find the result impressive considering the technical limitation.
+That's not the best-looking burger ever, but I find the result impressive considering the technical limitations.

-In this article we are going to code this cheeseburger step by step.
+In this article, we'll code this cheeseburger step by step.

-The HTML is straightforward: a charset, a title, a link to the CSS file, and a single div.
+The HTML is straightforward: it includes a charset, a title, a link to the CSS file, and a single div.

 <!DOCTYPE html>